 For podium presentations, please bring your presentation slides on a USB drive or email them to email@example.com.
 Slides can be uploaded to the computer between 7:00 am – 8:00 am or during the coffee break prior to your presentation.

 The Boston Speech Motor Control Symposium will be awarding travel fellowships to undergraduate students, graduate students, doctoral candidates, and post-doctoral trainees.
 Fellowship awardees will have an opportunity to meet with invited speakers at a special lunch the day of the conference.
-Interested applicants may apply for a travel fellowship (form to come).
+Interested applicants may apply for a travel fellowship.
 Fellowship recipients will receive free registration and a $500 travel award.